 \subsection{Overview of Our Methods}

 In this section, we give an overview of our methods in the proof of \cref{thm:main}.

 Our approach is based on the approach of \KNW~\cite{KNW21} and uses several new ideas.
-To improve upon \cite{KNW21}, a main difficulty is to deal with the single crossing case, i.e., when a side has a single crossing with a tour, see \cref{sec:KNW}.
-That is the reason why the running time in \cite{KNW21} requires a factor $\log(n)$.
-In order to get rid of the $\log(n)$ factor, we deal with the single crossing case in a new way.
+To improve upon the running time from \cite{KNW21}, a main challenge is to deal with the case when a facet has a single crossing with a tour, see \cref{sec:KNW}.
+That case is the reason why the running time in \cite{KNW21} requires a multiplicative factor of $\log n$.
+In order to get rid of the $\log n$ factor, we deal with the single crossing case in a new way.

 We start by computing a 2-approximate solution $T$ in linear time, using an algorithm of Bartal and Gottlieb~\cite{BG13}, see~\cref{sec:BG13}.
 The solution $T$ helps us in dealing with single crossings.